 1. SlowTon No Pull Dog Harness and Leash Set

-- Soft velvet padding: Reduces friction and protects your dog’s skin during movement
+- Soft velvet padding reduces friction and protects your dog's skin during movement

-- Soft padded straps
+- Soft fleece padding

-- Dual-handle leash included
+- Double-handle leash included

 - Highly adjustable fit